JaiWillems/celest/docs/source/modules/units.rst

 typically initialized internally by a class constructor, method, or function and returned to users.
 The :class:`Quantity` class documentation follows.

-..
-TODO: Detail what constraints apply to the data such that unit conversions can occur (e.g. an addition dunder).

 .. autoclass:: celest.units.quantity.Quantity
    :members:
    :noindex: